cyruscyliu/llbic/README.md

 In the phase of linking all bitcode files, it is essential to known which files to link to avoid of multi-defined symbols.
 We analyze all gcc-commands and ld-commands to find the dependency between source files and the final target: vmlinux.
 The dependency is of course a [tree](./arch/mips/linux-3.18.20.gv.pdf), and all leafs should be linked together.
-As we mentioned before, only .c file can be linked, so we can only get a partial bitcode vmlinux.
+As we mentioned before, only .c file can be linked, so we can only get a partial bitcode vmlinux. **If you only need vmlinux.bc , then NAIVE is simple and helpful.**

 The [WLLVM](https://github.com/travitch/whole-program-llvm) provides python-based compiler wrappers that work in two steps.
 The wrappers first invoke the compiler as normal.
 Then, for each object file, they call a bitcode compiler to